JusticeLettre/Justice-Lettre/README.md

 Cybersecurity interests me because it requires dedication and a strong drive to protect businesses and individuals from harmful attacks.
 I am continuously seeking new ways to stay safe and be prepared for potential threats.
 Protecting the information of businesses and individuals is a top priority for me, and I am committed to ensuring that all data is safeguarded at all times.</b></h2>

-<h2>As of 08/06/2025, I am trying to finish my "Tools of the Trade: Linux and SQL."
-I'm at the very end, but I have learned how to use queries to find specific parts of the job and filter what I need to get, as well as find people and machines from different countries. </h2>
+<h2>As of 10/12/2025, I am trying to finish my "Assets, Threats, and Vulnerabilities."
+I'm mid way, but I am learning how to evaluate and protect data from cyber attacks.  </h2>

 <h2>📝Certifications</h2>